Published by: Ingrid King. Last Updated on: February 1, 2023 by Crystal Uys

 Amy has ratcheted up the tension in this installment – something I didn’t think was possible after reading the first two.
 Even though there are fewer plot twists in this one, there’s a sense of urgency to this book, a sense that is made even more intense by the fact that the plot is set against a background of extreme weather ranging from floods to thunderstorms to tornadoes.
 In fact, at times, the weather puts September into far more dire predicaments than the bad guys.
 For someone like me, who doesn’t deal well with extreme weather, some of the passages in the book were truly terrifying – a testament to Amy’s skill as a writer.

-This book has everything a good thriller should have: tension, unpredictability, well-developed characters.
+This book has everything a good thriller should have: tension, unpredictability, and well-developed characters.
 But it also has something that your average thriller doesn’t have: the animals.
 Parts of the book are written from Shadow’s point of view, and I’ve come to love this dog through these passages as if I had met him in real life.
 Throughout the book, the author’s extensive knowledge of animal behavior and animal emotions is apparent.
 Amy even added a “fact and fiction” section at the end of the book, explaining what’s real and what’s fantasy.

 Click here to read a sample chapter of Show and Tell, written from Shadow’s point of view.